Skip to content

 Menarche – the onset of menstruation (the last stage of female puberty)

-The average period lasts for 2-7 days and on average 80ml of blood will be lost during the period.
-In developed countries a number of sanitary products are available.
-The majority of girls are likely to start off with disposable sanitary towels, though environmental concerns mean period pants and washable pads are gaining popularity.
-Tampons are often the easiest option for girls who do a lot of sport, especially swimming, and can be used from the onset of menstruation.
-Menstrual cups have a much greater capacity but can be tricky to get the hang of especially for young teenagers.
+The average period lasts for 2-7 days, and on average, 80ml of blood will be lost during the period.
+In developed countries, a number of sanitary products are available.
+Most girls are likely to start with disposable sanitary towels, though environmental concerns mean period pants and washable pads are gaining popularity.
+Tampons are often the easiest option for girls who do a lot of sports, especially swimming, and can be used from the onset of menstruation.
+Menstrual cups have a much greater capacity but can be tricky to get the hang of, especially for young teenagers.

 Absorbency of different products